In this article

 Mixing alcohol with any type of antidepressant medication, including trazodone, can be fatal.
 Trazodone can amplify the effects of alcohol, leading to dangerous levels of intoxication, and alcohol can worsen the depressive symptoms trazodone is meant to treat.

 Even if the consequences are not as severe as death, there is still a risk of developing central nervous system (CNS) complications.
 This is because both alcohol and trazodone are both CNS depressants, which means together, they can lead to severe impairment and sedative symptoms.7

 Common adverse effects that can occur from mixing trazodone and alcohol include:

-Additionally, it should always be completed under a medical professional’s supervision.
-Physical alcohol dependence is often treated with medical detox followed by group therapy, such as a 12-step program or another form of psychological counseling.
+Given the strain that consumption of both drugs puts on the CNS, treatment should be multifaceted and tailored to each person.
+Physical alcohol dependence is often treated with medical detox followed by group therapy, such as a 12-step program or counseling.

+Ultimately, a person’s treatment plan should be decided by licensed healthcare professionals, not the patient.
 There are many treatment options available if you or a loved one is struggling with trazodone and alcohol addiction.
 Speak to a medical or healthcare professional to find help.

 In this article